WHAT'S IN A NAME

-University Heights, one of the oldest districts in San Diego, is a historic community.
+University Heights, one of the oldest districts in San Diego, has been a part of the city's history for over a century.
 The name “University” (both for the neighborhood and nearby University Avenue) comes from a plan in the 1880s to build a university in the area.
-It came to be the State Normal School, which evolved into what is now San Diego State University.
+Instead, the State Normal School was built; ultimately, the university was built further east and is now called San Diego State University.

 Close by was Mission Cliff Gardens, San Diego’s premiere park during the early part of this century, which was situated at the intersection of Park Boulevard and Adams Avenue in University Heights.
 Its Trolley Barn was the destination of San Diego’s first trolley line.

-Though official public records may vary, the boundary of University Heights is generally considered to be Highway 163 to the west, Mission Valley to the north, Texas Street to the east, and University Avenue to the south.
+Though neighborhood boundaries change and are sometimes in dispute, the boundary of University Heights is generally considered to be Highway 163 to the west, Mission Valley to the north, Texas Street to the east, and Lincoln Street to the south.